dxFeed/dxfeed-graal-net-api/README.md

 ## Tools

 [DxFeed.Graal.Net.Tools](https://github.com/dxFeed/dxfeed-graal-net-api/blob/main/src/DxFeed.Graal.Net.Tools/)
-a collection of tools that allow you to subscribe to various market events for the specified symbols.
-Tools can be downloaded from [Release](https://github.com/dxFeed/dxfeed-graal-net-api/releases) (including self-contained versions, not requiring installation .NET)
+is a collection of tools that allow you to subscribe to various market events for the specified symbols.
+The tools can be downloaded from [Release](https://github.com/dxFeed/dxfeed-graal-net-api/releases) (including self-contained versions, that do not require .NET installation)

 * [Connect](https://github.com/dxFeed/dxfeed-graal-net-api/blob/main/src/DxFeed.Graal.Net.Tools/Connect/ConnectTool.cs)
-  connects to the specified address(es) and subscribe to the specified events with the specified symbol
+  connects to the specified address(es) and subscribes to the specified events with the specified symbol
 * [Dump](https://github.com/dxFeed/dxfeed-graal-net-api/blob/main/src/DxFeed.Graal.Net.Tools/Dump/DumpTool.cs)
   dumps all events received from address.
-This was designed to receive data from a file
+This was designed to retrieve data from a file
 * [PerfTest](https://github.com/dxFeed/dxfeed-graal-net-api/blob/main/src/DxFeed.Graal.Net.Tools/PerfTest/PerfTestTool.cs)
-  connects to the specified address(es) and calculates performance counters (events per second, memory usage, cpu usage, etc.)
+  connects to the specified address(es) and calculates performance counters (events per second, memory usage, CPU usage, etc.)

 ## Samples

 * [DxFeed.Graal.Net.Samples.ConvertTapeFile](https://github.com/dxFeed/dxfeed-graal-net-api/blob/main/samples/ConvertTapeFile/Program.cs)
-  demonstrates how to converts one tape file into another tape file with optional intermediate processing or filtering
+  demonstrates how to convert one tape file to another tape file with optional intermediate processing or filtering
 * [DxFeed.Graal.Net.Samples.DxFeedConnect](https://github.com/dxFeed/dxfeed-graal-net-api/blob/main/samples/DxFeedConnect/Program.cs)
   demonstrates how to subscribe various market events for the specified symbols
 * [DxFeed.Graal.Net.Samples.DxFeedFileParser](https://github.com/dxFeed/dxfeed-graal-net-api/blob/main/samples/DxFeedFileParser/Program.cs)
-  a simple demonstration of how reads events form a tape file
+  is a simple demonstration of how events are read form a tape file
 * [DxFeed.Graal.Net.Samples.DxFeedSample](https://github.com/dxFeed/dxfeed-graal-net-api/blob/main/samples/DxFeedSample/Program.cs)
-  a simple demonstration of how to creates multiple event listeners and subscribe to `Quote` and `Trade` events
+  is a simple demonstration of how to create multiple event listeners and subscribe to `Quote` and `Trade` events
 * [DxFeed.Graal.Net.Samples.PrintQuoteEvents](https://github.com/dxFeed/dxfeed-graal-net-api/blob/main/samples/PrintQuoteEvents/Program.cs)
-  a simple demonstration of how to subscribe to the `Quote` event, using a singleton instance `DxFeed` and `dxfeed.properties` file
+  is a simple demonstration of how to subscribe to the `Quote` event, using a `DxFeed` instance singleton and `dxfeed.properties` file
 * [DxFeed.Graal.Net.Samples.WriteTapeFile](https://github.com/dxFeed/dxfeed-graal-net-api/blob/main/samples/WriteTapeFile/Program.cs)
-  a simple demonstration of how to writes events to a tape file
+  is a simple demonstration of how to write events to a tape file

 ## Current State